BrandonCorey/LS_170_notes/layer_4.md

 - Represented by an IP address concatenated to a port number
 - A common internet socket is TCP/IP, used for inter-process communication between networked processes (usually on different machines)
   - Tecnically, you could run a server on your `localhost` and access it via a browser on the same device.
 These would still use internet sockets to communicate
-- In code, sockets are instantiated as objects to create connections between applications
+- **In code, sockets are represented as objects and instantiated to create connections between applications**
 ### Keep in mind ###
 - There are also UNIX sockets used for communication between local processes, but not important for this course
 - There is also a distinction between the concept of a socket and its code implemtation